-9.4 Tree "Too Big" or "Too Tall"
+9.5 Tree "Too Big" or "Too Tall"

 A tree is not dangerous just because it may be considered too big for its surroundings.
-Other problems would need to be identified for the Council to consider it to be dangerous.
-Generally, a site inspection will not be required.
+Other issues or problems would need to be identified for the Council to consider it to be dangerous e.g. dusease.

-9.5 Leaves
+9.6 Leaves

 The Council does not carry out a public leaf collection service.
 Although complaints are sometimes received about the problems caused by leaves falling from trees, the loss of leaves from trees in the autumn is part of the natural cycle and cannot be avoided by pruning.
-The maintenance of rhones and/or gutters is the responsibility of the landowner and the Council is not obliged to remove leaves that may have fallen from Council owned trees.
-Where rhones/gutters are regularly blocked by fallen leaves, gutter guards may be fitted to provide a low maintenance solution.
-For roads, streets and parks, the Council carries out a leaf collection in the autumn to clear fallen leaves from some paths which may become slippery, or areas where the grass may be damaged e.g. sports pitches.
+The maintenance of rones and/or gutters is the responsibility of the landowner and the Council is not obliged to remove leaves that may have fallen from Council owned trees.
+Where rones/gutters are regularly blocked by fallen leaves gutter guards may be fitted to provide a low maintenance solution.
+For roads, streets and parks the Council carries out a leaf collection in the autumn to clear fallen leaves from some paths which may become slippery or areas where the grass may be damaged e.g. sports pitches.
 This is carried out by the Street Cleansing Section and collected leaves are usually sent for composting.

-9.6 Light / Obstructing a view
+9.7 Light / Obstructing a view

+The Council does not deal with tree issues relating to light or views.
 In law there is no general "right to light", and there is no right to light or a view in connection with open land, such as a garden.
 Owners can exercise their Common Law right to remove (abate) the nuisance associated with encroaching trees Appendix B - Common Law Right.

-9.7 Bird droppings
+9.8 Bird droppings